google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 }
 {{< /tab >}}
 {{< /tabpane >}}

+You can find details of what these configuration settings do in the [Hugo modules documentation](https://gohugo.io/hugo-modules/configuration/#module-config-top-level).
+Depending on your environment you may need to tweak them slightly, for example by adding a proxy to use when downloading remote modules.

 {{% alert title="Attention" color="warning" %}}
 If you have a multi language installation, please make sure that the section `[languages]` inside your `config.toml` is declared before the section `[module]` with the module imports.
 Otherwise you will run into trouble!